 Additional prescription information

-The wellness program assists dentists, dental therapists or CDAs who are facing addiction or any health issues that could affect their ability to provide safe patient care.
+The wellness program (see Health Matters section on this page) assists dentists, dental therapists or CDAs who are facing addiction or any health issues that could affect their ability to provide safe patient care.

 Questions about the wellness program?